-Justin Bieber and Hailey Baldwin May Be Legally Married
+Justin Bieber and Hailey Baldwin Are Legally Married

 Splash News

-A source told E!
-News on Friday that the 24-year-old pop star and 21-year-old model are legally married and are believed to have had a marriage ceremony at a New York City courthouse's marriage bureau.
-The two had gotten engaged just two months ago in July amid a whirlwind rekindled romance.
+Justin Bieber and Hailey Baldwin are legally married, E!
+News has learned.
+The two took part in a marriage ceremony at a New York City courthouse's marriage bureau on Thursday, sources said.
+The 24-year-old pop star and 21-year-old model had gotten engaged just two months ago in July amid a whirlwind rekindled romance.

-"They didn't tell anyone they were doing it," the source told E!
-News about the marriage.
+"They didn't tell anyone they were doing it," one of the sources told E!
+News.
 "They are doing a separate ceremony out of the country with a few family members soon as well."

 TMZ had reported on Thursday that the two were spotted that day at the marriage bureau and that Bieber was crying and said to Baldwin, "I can't wait to marry you, baby."